Meet Your Coach

 Kristy Sarausky, M. Ed, RCP

-Like many highly sensitive, under-supported and high-functioning women, Kristy turned to alcohol to cope with the stress of life, with grief, anxiety, and a deteriorating relationship with her mother.
+Like many highly sensitive, under-supported and high-functioning women, I turned to alcohol to cope with the stress of life, with grief, anxiety, and a deteriorating relationship with my mother.

-Alcohol helped her cope with issues she didn’t want to address.
+Alcohol helped me cope with issues I didn’t want to address.
 And it worked really well - until it didn’t.
-Deep shame, brutal hangovers and an existential crisis of “is this it? is this my life??” caused her to realize that she was the creator of (and answer to) her problems.
-When she started taking radical responsibility for her life and started digging deep into the roots of her need to escape…her whole life shifted.
-It is now her privilege to share her lived experience and help others do the same through coaching + mentorship.
+Deep shame, brutal hangovers and an existential crisis of “is this it? is this my life??” caused me to realize that I was the creator of (and answer to) my problems.
+When I started taking radical responsibility for my life and started digging deep into the roots of my need to escape…my whole life shifted.
+It’s now my privilege to share my lived experience and help others do the same.

-She created Sober Soulmate because it was the space she was looking for four years ago.
-She needed a soft place to land as she navigated sobriety without AA, grieved profound loss, and started to accept the reality of dysfunctional maternal dynamics.
-From her own experience and those of the brave folks she works with, she sees the close and often inevitable ties between alcohol use disorder (AUD) and mother wounding.
+I created Sober Soulmate because it was the space I was looking for five years ago.
+I needed a soft place to land as I navigated sobriety without AA, grieved profound loss, and started to accept the reality of dysfunctional maternal dynamics.
+From my own experience and those of the brave folks I works with, I witness daily the close and often inevitable ties between alcohol use disorder (AUD) and mother wounding.